Palangka Raya: Economy

 Economic growth was 7% in 2019, above the national average, and inflation rate in the same year was 0.85%.
 Unemployment rate was 6% in 2020.
 The service sector is the largest contributor to city's gross regional product, contributing 28.36% of it in 2020, in contrast with neighboring regions which still rely mainly on agriculture and extraction.
 The next largest contributor to city's economy in 2020 was trade, with figure of 17.85%, followed by construction with 11.06%.
 The financial and banking sector provides around 6% of the city's economy.
 Agriculture, forestry, plantation, and fishery all combined contributed to 2.45% of the city's economy in 2019.
 Crop yields decreased rapidly from year-on-year; production of red chili dropped from 2,864 tons in 2018 to just more than 200 tons in 2020.
 Fish catch also decreased by 19.8% from 2018 to 2019.
 Tourism is a small but growing sector, with 389,235 domestic tourists and 3,865 foreign tourists visiting the city in 2019.
 The city government owns 2.47% of the shares of Central Kalimantan Bank together with provincial government.

 There are 56,430 small and medium enterprises in 2017, from which 72% are on trade, restaurant, and hotel sector.
 On the same year, there are more than 250 registered cooperatives in the city.

 Governance

 Administrative districts

 Prior to decentralization in 2001, Palangka Raya had two administrative districts, Pahandut and Bukit Batu.
-Palangka Raya now consists of five administrative districts, tabulated below with their areas and population totals from the 2010 Census and from the 2020 Census, together with the official estimates as at mid 2024.
+Palangka Raya now consists of five administrative districts, tabulated below with their areas and population totals from the 2010 Census and from the 2020 Census, together with the official estimates as of mid-2025.
 The table also includes the number of administrative subdistricts in each district (all classed as urban kelurahan), and its post codes.